konjoinfinity/RNChatkitWebhooks/README.md

 # RNChatkitWebhooks
 A sample React Native chat app built with Chatkit which receives push notifications via Firebase and Chatkit Webhooks.

+Full tutorial is available at: [Integrating Chatkit webhooks in a React Native chat app](https://pusher.com/tutorials/webhooks-react-native-chat).

 The app has the following features:

 - Public and private rooms.